By Neil Merrett

 Everything is knowable in the world of Deux Ex: Mankind Divided, at least until the game’s next sequel arrives at some anticipated future date.

-Every locked door and computer system can be coaxed or blown open, opponents can be bought or even persuaded should your robotically enhanced charisma be enough, and sometimes a player can even convince themselves they might make a passable ninja-like secret agent in real life.
+On a less revolutionary level, every locked door and computer system can be coaxed or blown open, opponents can be bought or even persuaded should your robotically enhanced charisma be enough, and sometimes a player can even convince themselves they might make a passable ninja-like secret agent in real life.

-For the most part, the experience is exhilarating, whether solving a legitimately tense murder mystery or hacking one’s way into seemingly impregnable bank vaults, even if this occasionally means having to hide under desks when attempts at trying to avoid detection calamitously leads to storms of bullets coming your way.
+For the most part, the experience is exhilarating, whether solving a legitimately tense murder mystery or hacking one’s way into seemingly impregnable bank vaults, even if this occasionally means having to hide under desks when trying to avoid detection calamitously leads to storms of bullets coming your way.

 It is perhaps a natural extension of the pragmatic world of the first Deus Ex, which was released on PC 16 years ago.
 The game gave the player a huge amount of control of how they navigated a world of shadowy, ambiguous individuals with unknown purposes.

-In its latest iteration, you navigate a futuristic Prague full of insincere, populist politicians, hard pressed minorities and corrupt authorities, every flat you break or shoot your way in exposes a little more of the conspiracy around you, hidden in vaults, laptops or futuristic pagers.
+In its latest iteration, you navigate a futuristic Prague full of insincere, populist politicians, hard pressed minorities and corrupt authorities, every flat you break or shoot your way into exposes a little more of the conspiracy around you, hidden in vaults, laptops or futuristic pagers.

 As a breaking in and hacking simulator, the game could do for principled burglary and corporate espionage what Tony Hawks Pro-Skater did for skateboarding and lucrative breakneck sports.